22940dev/port-amelia/contents/projects/wework-design-system/index.md

 The patterns had to be robust, flexible and responsive.
 WeWork supports over 10 locales, so the patterns had to support any length of copy, and also make sense when localized (coming soon: right-to-left languages!).
 The patterns also had to be responsive to any viewport width or device type, as our users are split almost 50/50 across desktop and mobile, and I stressed tested the patterns vigorously to make sure all screen sizes were tended to.

 With WeWork's ever-expanding audience, another high priority element of Rivendell was accessibility.
-We were dedicated to making sure the site was AA compliant—meaning colors were readable, inputs had labels, HTML syntax made sense, and so on.
+We are dedicated to making sure the system is AA compliant—meaning colors were readable, inputs had labels, HTML syntax made sense, and so on.

 ### Prototyping

 To enable rapid prototyping (and some out-of-hours design exploration), I built this <a href="http://ww-styleguide.amelia-lewis.com/style-guide" target="_blank" class="link-highlight">style guide</a> from scratch in my own environment.
-I also used it as a chance to <a href="http://ww-styleguide.amelia-lewis.com/" target="_blank" class="link-highlight">prototype</a> what wework.com might look like once Rivendell is fully rolled out.
+I also used it as a chance to <a href="http://ww-styleguide.amelia-lewis.com/" target="_blank" class="link-highlight">prototype</a> what wework.com will look like once Rivendell is fully rolled out.
 Actually building the patterns with HTML/CSS allowed me to further test the responsiveness of the patterns

 ### Integration